cyritegamestudios/trust/README.md

 To see the full list of Modes availabile on the player's current job, use `// trust status`.

 You can combine these modes to customize Trust behavior.
-For example, to make your Trust assist a player named Avesta and automatically engage and approach the mob:
+For example, to make your Trust assist a player named Jerry and automatically engage and approach the mob:

-* `// trust assist Avesta`
+* `// trust assist Jerry`
 * `// trust set AutoEngageMode Always`
 * `// trust set CombatMode Melee`